certara/pyDarwin/docs/Overview.rst

 regression has derivatives, and quasi-Newton methods can be used to to a "downhill search" in that space.
 Please note that quasi-Newton methods are also at risk of finding local minima, and therefore are sensitive to the initial estimates.
 In the case of parameter estimation (non linear regression), efforts are made to start the search at a location in the search space near the final estimate, greatly reducing the chances ending up in a local minima.
-No such effort is made in the downhill model selection method.
+No such effort is made in the tradotopma; downhill model selection method.
 Rather, the search is usually start at a trivial model, which is likely far from the global minimum.

 As the discrete space of model search does not have derivatives, other search methods must be used.
 The simplest, and the one traditionally used in model selection, is downhill.
 While efficient it can be demonstrated that this method is not robust [#f1]_ [#f2]_.
 This lack of robustness is due to